 "At this point, of course, either the balloons or the figure had to be totally changed.
 Thus, Roy recalls lingering at the Marvel offices well after 5:00 pm, one nigh-Christmas day in 1965 and chatting about Charlie Biro with veteran artist Carl Hubbell (then inking Rawhide Kid) while the latter painstakingly transformed Looter into Wall-Crawler in that panel."

-In a few months Carl Hubbell would be gone from Marvel, and John Romita ostensibly took over his duties.
-Hubbell went on to pencil and ink stories for editor Carl Burgos, creator of the original Human Torch, for the short-lived MF Enterprises.
+By early 1966 Hubbell would be gone from Marvel, with John Romita ostensibly taking over his duties.
+Hubbell moved on to pencil and ink stories for editor Carl Burgos, creator of the original Human Torch, for the short-lived MF Enterprises.
 Burgos revived the name Captain Marvel (who was in no way related to the famous Fawcett hero) for a four issue run.
 In this period Hubbell also worked for Charlton on various genre stories, but his comic book credits end by 1969.
-Nothing seems to be know about the 22 years spent outside of comics; apparently he was never interviewed, which is unfortunate since he was a part of comics golden age and surely had some interesting stories to tell.
+Nothing seems to be know about his 22 years spent outside of comics; apparently he was never interviewed, which is unfortunate since he was a part of comics early days and surely had interesting stories to tell.
 In email correspondence Roy Thomas kindly shared his thoughts on Hubbell for this post:

 "I recall our walking together past some small church in Manhattan, though I don't recall where it was.
 We were just having a pleasant conversation, possibly at least mostly about his previous work, since I was aware of it in general, including his "Sniffer and Iron Jaw" feature and some of his work for Kubert and Maurer at St. John.
 But I recall nothing else, alas.
 Work kinda dried up for him at Marvel as the Westerns failed, I guess... not sure why he was never tried on other stuff.
 If he'd come back in a few years later, I'm sure I'd have tried him out on some horror work, as penciler or inker...but I don't believe our paths ever crossed again.
 Too bad.
 I just remember him as a gentle, soft-spoken guy.."

 Carl Hubbell is just one of many half-forgotten figures who produced professional work and sold thousands of comic books for several decades.
-While his output for Marvel may be a small part of his oeuvre, it's nevertheless fascinating to study his involvement in the early days of the Marvel Comics Group.
+While his output for Marvel may be a small part of his oeuvre, it's nevertheless fascinating to study his involvement in the companies fledgling period of growth in the 1960s.

-With special thanks to the kindness and generosity of Roy Thomas.
+Special thanks to the generosity of Roy Thomas.